enioka-Haute-Couture/jqm/docker/README.md

 ## 2. Tags

+All these tags are shared, i.e. multi-architecture - each tag named "mytag" actually hides multiple platform-specific tags: mytag-windows-1709, mytag-windows-1803, mytag-linux-alpine.
+There should be no reason to directly use the platform-specific tags instead of the shared tags.

 * latest: the highest stable release (not the most recent one, as the most recent one may be a patch on an older major version)
 * nightly: a build of the master branch, with no guarantees nor support.
+Updated on every signifant change of the master branch.
-* specific release tags: each release has its own tag with the release version with target OS, like 2.1.0-1709 for Windows 1709.
+* specific release tags: each release has its own tag with the release version like 2.1.0.
 * major release tags: this tracks major (first digit) releases.
 Minor releases for a given major release (e.g. minor 2.2.x for major 2.x) have no breaking changes and do have an upgrade path, so this should be the default type of tag to use for most deployments.

-The first tag is 2.1.0, previous versions have no official images.
+The first release tag is 2.1.0, previous versions have no official images.

 ## 3. Main usage scenarios